BrianWu06/ExactOptimalDesigns_Hormesis/README.md

     hb_de_res <- hormesis_de(model = "HuntBowman", criterion = "D", nPoints = 10, parms = hb_par,
                             deinfo_exact = deinfo_exact, deinfo_approx = deinfo_approx,
                             upper = 0.15, lower = 0, nRep = 5)

+If you encounter any bugs or have suggestions when using our app or source code, please contact [brianwu0623@gmail.com](brianwu0623@gmail.com).
+Thank you.